 Frames can be fixed to the window directly (face fixed) or fixed to the reveal/wall (side fixed).
 Different frames allow shutters to be fitted either inside, outside or on the edge of the recess.
 The frame choice will dictate how the shutters will hinge open.

-Tier-on-tier shutters with a separate top panel (like a stable door) can lessen the amount of light coming into the room.
-A gap between the tiers is normal and is around 3mm.
+Tier-on-tier shutters with a separate top panel (like a stable door) can reduce the amount of light coming into the room.
+A gap between the tiers is normal and is around 5mm.
 To add strength and to aid panel alignment a horizontal frame section can be added.
 The bottom rail of the top panel plus the top rail of the bottom panel means there will be at least 170mm of solid timber where the top and bottom panels meet.

 Matching shutters to the window design and keeping the panels as wide as possible can help with maximising the amount of light coming in.
 Larger louvres will also let more light in.

-MDF and composite shutters are heavier than wooden ones which can lead to the panels dropping more than wooden shutters, if left unsupported.
+MDF and engineered wood composite shutters are heavier than wooden ones which can lead to the panels dropping more than wooden shutters, if left unsupported.
 Shutters are designed to be supported by a frame and left closed most of the time.

+If the shutter is made of wood, it is likely to display its natural characteristics such as knots and grain patterns.
 Painted finishes may display minor imperfections on the surface which are caused by these natural characteristics.
 On stained finishes natural shade variation can occur.

 Absorption of moisture and drying of the wood over time may result in slight warpage or twist and therefore it is not recommended to use wooden shutters in high moisture areas.

+When opened, the shutters will protrude into the room.
 The panels (especially when two or more are hinged together) are likely to dip slightly due to its unsupported weight when the panel is opened.
 This requires the user to slightly lift the panel when closing.
-Shutters made from faux or vinyl material are less rigid than wood shutters and are therefore likely to drop slightly further when opened.
+Shutters made from MDF, composite or vinyl material are less rigid than wood shutters and are therefore likely to drop slightly further when opened.

-The level of privacy and light control is dependent on louvre size; large louvres allow for more light and small louvres provide better privacy.
+size; large louvres allow for more light and small louvres provide better privacy.

 There will be light coming through where the louvres of the shutters meet and at the edges of the opening frames.
-Tracked shutters will have light gaps where the tracks are.
-The level of light coming through may not be consistent across the entire shutter.

 Due to their design and operation, shutters are a light diffusing product rather than a blackout.
 Room darkening blinds can be added behind the shutter to increase dim out.